haoyus/CarND-Capstone/README.md

 # Self-Driving Car System Integration
+---

 This is my project repo for the Capstone project of the **Udacity Self-Driving Car Engineer Nano-degree**.
 For the installation and environment setup, please refer to the Appendix of this README or [this link](https://github.com/udacity/CarND-Capstone).

 In this project, I implemented a Traffic Light Detection/Classification module to detect and classify the color of traffic lights in video stream, a Waypoint Updater module that updates the planned path trajectory for the vehicle, and a Waypoint Follower module that controls the vehicle to follow the planned path.
 After that, all these modules are integrated in a ROS environment.
 Finally, the framework is tested in simulation and will be tested in real world.

-The system architecture of my Self-Driving system:
+Below is a graph of the system architecture of my Self-Driving system:

 ![alt text](imgs/final-project-ros-graph-v2.png)

+---
-Simulator for system verification:
+A screenshot of simulator for system verification:

 ![alt text](imgs/unity.png)

+---
 Udacity Carla vehicle to test my system:

 ![alt text](imgs/carla.jpg)

+---
 In the following sessions, I will introduce how I implemented this system step by step, following the actual sequence of my implementation.

-## 1.Start with Waypoint Updater node
+## 1. Start with Waypoint Updater node

 There are many ways to start with.
 I started by implementing a partially working **[Waypoint Updater Node](ros/src/waypoint_updater)** because to simply get the car moving is a big step, and also a good start.
 And to get the car moving, we need the car to follow some waypoints.
 To do this, we need to have the waypoints first.